MinhasKamal/TicTacToe/README.md

 It is a simple [Tic-Tac-Toe](http://minhaskamal.github.io/TicTacToe) game and you can play with the computer too!
 The computer has two AI-Players, having two levels of smartness.
 It is almost impossible to beat the hard level :sunglasses:.

 The game was first created [in C](https://github.com/MinhasKamal/CoolConsoleGames/blob/master/src/CrissCrossV-2.c), then was rewritten and converted to Java.
 The actual name of the project was **CrissCross**.
+There is also a LAN based version of it [here](https://github.com/MinhasKamal/ServerClient/tree/master/src/onlineGame).

 ### Views
   <div align="center">